edgedb/edgedb/docs/stdlib/json.rst

 .. eql:function:: std::json_object_unpack(json: json) -> \
                   set of tuple<str, json>

-    Returns a set of key/value tuples that make up a :eql:type:`json` object.
+    Returns the data in a :eql:type:`json` object as a set of key/value tuples.

     Calling this function on anything other than a JSON object will result in a runtime error.